Search

 This gives us our recurrence relation:

-This recurrence relation is the core to our solution.
-Once we have it, we have two options to solve the problem:
+This recurrence relation is the core of our solution.
+Once we have it, there are two ways to implement it:

 Recursive Solution (Top-Down)

-The recursive solution is the most intuitive way to solve this problem.
-We can define a recursive function uniquePaths(m, n) that calculates the number of unique paths the robot can take in a m x n grid.
+The recursive solution directly implements our recurrence relation.
+We define a function uniquePaths(m, n) that returns the number of unique paths in an m x n grid.

 Overlapping Subproblems